About Heather

 Read full biography

 Heather’s memoir – Nothing Bad Ever Happens Here – was published in November, 2022.
-It was shortlisted for the Indie Book Awards 2022 ‘recognising and rewarding the best Australian writing as chosen by Australian independent booksellers.’
-It has received extraordinary review from readers and reviewers alike.
+It was shortlisted for the Indie Book Awards 2022 ‘recognising and rewarding the best Australian writing as chosen by Australian independent booksellers’ and the Tasmanian Premier’s Prize for Non-fiction in 2025.

+Heather’s bestselling, genre-bending novel Bruny, a fast-paced political thriller won the 2020 Fiction Book of the Year in the Australian Book Industry Awards.
 Bruny was also shortlisted for the 2020 INDIE’s (Independent Bookseller Awards) and the Davitt Crime Fiction Award, and longlisted for the NIB Literary Awards and the International Dublin Literary Award.
+Bruny was one of Australia’s top 10 bestselling novels of 2020 and is currently being adapted for screen.

-Heather’s seventh novel is The Museum of Modern Love.
-Internationally acclaimed and multi-award winning, The Museum of Modern Love was launched in the US at the Museum of Modern Art (MoMA) in New York, the first novel to ever have such an honour.
+Heather’s seventh novel was the internationally acclaimed and multi-award winning, The Museum of Modern Love, inspired by the life and work of the artist Marina Abramovic who appears (with permission) as a character in the book.
+The Museum of Modern Love was launched in the US at the Museum of Modern Art (MoMA) in New York.
+It was the first novel to ever have such an honour.
 The film of the New York MoMA launch is hereEnjoy!
+The novel has been translated into numerous languages across the world and is currently being adapted for screen.

+The Museum of Modern Love won The Stella Prize in 2017 for the best book (either fiction or non-fiction) written by an Australian woman.
+The Museum of Modern Love won the 2017 Christina Stead Prize for fiction in the New South Wales Premier’s Prizes.
+It was the first novel written by a Tasmanian to win the award since Helen Hodgman in 1989 for her book Broken Words.
 The Museum of Modern Love also won the 2017 Margaret Scott Prize in the Tasmanian Premier’s Prizes and the People’s Choice Award.
 It was shortlisted for the Australian Literary Society medal and the Queensland Premier’s Prizes and long-listed for the International Dublin Literary Award in 2018.

 In 2010 Heather began collaborating with award-winning author Danielle Wood and the Tuesday McGillycuddy series for primary age readers was born.
 The series is Finding Serendipity, A Week Without Tuesday and Blueberry Pancakes Forever.
 In 2015 and 2016 the novels were shortlisted for the Aurealis Awards for Best Children’s Fiction.
 They are published in Australia, Germany and the United States.